ga-wdi-boston/wdi_1_git_demo/README.md

 ### Only make one change per commit.
 Very difficult to find or revert a single change if they are mixed into others.
 You can spend endless hours pulling apart large commits that contain multiple changes.

-** Commit early and often.**
+**Commit early and often**

 ### Make the whole change in one commit.
 Also, makes it difficult to see what was changed to fix a bug or to create a feature.

-** But don't commit too early or too often.**
+**But don't commit too early or too often**

 ### Document what you have changed.

 A good commit message tells the reader what part of the codebase was changed and how without them having to look at the code.

 **Create good Commit messages**

 ### Document why you made the change.